Fiasco (role-playing game): Set-up

 The players first select the playset and roll dice (four per player—two light, two dark).
-The players then go around the table, taking turns to choose a dice.
+The players then go around the table, taking turns to choose a die.
 Using the value of the dice, the player selects a group, or an element of a previously selected group, from a list provided by the playset to establish relationships (one for each adjacent player), needs, objects, and locations.
 Each pair of adjacent players has a defined relationship and one other element (a need, object, or location) that is central to the relationship.
 After all dice have been used, they are all returned to a central pool to be used as the game progresses.

 After all dice values have been used, each player will share with each neighbor: